 Second, you must never buy bigger jeans.
 Post maternity excepted… you may have a transitional pair of jeans for that, but they should be those God awful ugly ones with the elastic waist so that you can’t wait to get rid of them.
+And medication-induced weight gain, of course, is out of our control.
 Otherwise, never ever.
 Ever.

 Is it too late?
 No. Never.
 Just throw it away now and start making adjustments until the pair you are wearing is too big.
 Then buy the next size down and repeat until you are back to your healthy weight.

 And never be plagued by a number again.

 Like our site?
 Subscribe for emails today!
 You’ll receive free daily checklists, exclusive content, and more!